-Is it wise to invest in infomercials knowing how much they can cost even when you’re advertising during the fringe hours?
+Is it wise to invest in infomercials knowing how much they can cost even when you’re advertising during the fringe (late night) hours?

-For entertainment industries, airing on TV is only good until the clock strikes midnight.
-However, for direct-response television (DRTV) or commonly known as infomercials, the post-midnight shift is their fundamental waking hours.
+For most brand advertisers, airing on TV is best during prime-time.
+However, for direct-response television (DRTV) or commonly known as infomercials (long form), the post-midnight shift is their prime-time / fundamental waking hours.

 Who stays up to watch TV during what they call the graveyard hours?
 Well, apparently it’s the best time for home shoppers to see what’s the latest in the market.
 For this reason, companies squeeze through the peak selling time slot to advertise brand awareness and for higher sales revenue.